imranrazakhan/azuredo/README.md

         export ARM_TENANT_ID=<insert the tenant from above>
         export ARM_CLIENT_SECRET=<insert the password from above>
         ```
+ - Create the Storage Account to save terraform state
+   - Terraform state is used to reconcile deployed resources with Terraform configurations.
+State allows Terraform to know what Azure resources to add, update, or delete.By default, Terraform state is stored locally, which isn't ideal for the following reasons:
+     - Local state doesn't work well in a team or collaborative environment.
+     - Terraform state can include sensitive information.
+     - Storing state locally increases the chance of inadvertent deletion.
+     - we are not using Terraform to create the storage account.
+Terraform could be used, it will work the same.
+The remote state is stateful, meaning the data needs to persist through the lifecycle of the code.
+We can’t simply delete and recreate the storage account without removing the state file.
+Because of that, this example uses the Azure CLI.
+       - Run commands from file storage.azcli
  - Create directory like aks-cluster, copy terraform code in it.
  -  ```terraform init```
  -  ```terraform plan```